A couple of weeks ago, I found myself in on a business trip and with some time to spare, I was looking for things to do in Brussels.

 The Grand Place

 First stop was just around the corner from my hotel.
 The Grand Place is a square containing the Town Hall and Guild Halls (plus numerous restaurants, pubs and chocolate shops) and is also a UNESCO World Heritage Site.
+This is one of the top things to do in Brussels.

 By day or by night, the buildings are absolutely beautiful and you can see why tourists flock to explore and take pictures.